NovaPrime1/spring5-recipe-app/README.md

 [![CircleCI](https://circleci.com/gh/springframeworkguru/spring5-recipe-app.svg?style=svg)](https://circleci.com/gh/springframeworkguru/spring5-recipe-app)

-This repository is for an example application built in my Spring Framework 5 - Beginner to Guru
+This repository is for an example application built in  Spring Framework 5

 See how easy it is to trigger builds.

-You can learn about my Spring Framework 5 Online course [here.](https://go.springframework.guru/spring-framework-5-online-course)